 The agricultural sector is critical to Kenya's economy and food security and is considered to be one of the most vulnerable to climate risks.
 The sector contributes approximately 28% of Kenya's GDP and accounts for more than 65% of exports, with crop, livestock, and fisheries sub-sectors contributing approximately 78%, 20% and 2% to the agricultural GDP, respectively.
-The agricultural sector provides about 80% of total employment and supports over 80% of the rural population.
-Four sub-sectors are recognized: crops, livestock, fisheries and forestry.
-The country's reliance on agriculture and dependence on imports (especially of wheat, maize, and rice, among others) underscores the need for sustainable, resilient increases in agricultural productivity for food security and economic growth.
+As of 2015, the agricultural sector provides about 80% of total employment and supports over 80% of the rural population.47 Four sub-sectors are recognized: crops, livestock, fisheries and forestry.48 The country's reliance on agriculture and dependence on imports (especially of wheat, maize, and rice, among others) underscores the need for sustainable, resilient increases in agricultural productivity for food security and economic growth.49

 Climate change poses a serious negative impact on agriculture-based livelihoods in Kenya, challenging the sustainability of current arable, pastoral and fishing practices.
 The majority of Kenyan agriculture relies on seasonal rains for production and the projected changes in precipitation patterns are expected to directly increase the likelihood of short-term crop failures and long-term production declines.
-Rain-fed agriculture remains the dominant source of staple food production and is the foundation of livelihoods for the majority of the rural poor in Kenya.
-The high inter-annual variability of precipitation is already having devastating consequences on rural livelihoods, with droughts and floods a frequent occurrence in both the arid and semi-arid lands and key agricultural zones.
-Additionally, indirect impacts, such as increased rates of runoff and soil erosion, and increased crop losses from wildlife migrations, rising and novel infestations from insects, diseases and weeds, could significantly magnify production losses.
+Rain-fed agriculture remains the dominant source of staple food production and is the foundation of livelihoods for the majority of the rural poor in Kenya.50 The high inter-annual variability of precipitation is already having devastating consequences on rural livelihoods, with droughts and floods a frequent occurrence in both the arid and semi-arid lands and key agricultural zones.
+Additionally, indirect impacts, such as increased rates of runoff and soil erosion, and increased crop losses